-Gozo - Dive Holiday Autumn 2014 (guide price €595 incl 5 days diving, flights, airport transfers, jeep hire & self-catering accommodation)
+Gozo - Dive Holiday late Autumn 2015 (guide price €595 incl 5 days diving, flights, airport transfers, jeep hire & self-catering accommodation)

 For the coming Autumn we're planning a trip to the Mediterranean Island of Gozo (the small sister island to Malta).
 Sheltered by Sicily at the foot of Italy and the bulge of the North African coast of Tunisia, Gozo enjoys great easy diving in clear visibility of up to 30 mtrs.
 It involves only a 3.5 hour flight direct from Dublin.
 The island is 14kms long and 7kms wide meaning you will have plenty of time to explore the character and topography of the whole island during your stay here.
 The island itself has a population of around 31,000 people.
 Maltese and English are the official languages and official currency is the Euro.